jplane/DurableStateMachines/README.md

 ## Goals

 StateChartsDotNet aims to provide a full-featured statechart implementation for the .NET Core runtime, enabling SCDN to run nicely on Windows, Mac, Linux, and all your favorite clouds.
-Maybe even your [browser](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)?
+Included in the repo are both an ASP.NET Core Web API [host](./WebHost) and an Azure Functions [custom handler](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers) [host](./FunctionHost).

 Some specific design and implementation choices: